gavindsouza/bench-autocomplete/README.md

 cp zsh/_bench.old /usr/local/share/zsh/site-functions/_bench
 ```

-You can also create a sylink
+You can also create a symlink